-The three phases and four domains of RESTART-DCM treatment have been described above (see 1.2 General overview of RESTART-DCM).
-At the beginning, the parents and the child will undergo one hour of therapy a week.
+The two phases, each comprising four domains that constitute the RESTART-DCM treatment have been described above (see 1.2 General overview of RESTART-DCM).
+At the beginning, the parents and the child will undergo therapy sessions of 45-60 minutes a week.
 The frequency of the sessions may vary throughout the treatment, depending on how it goes.
-During the maintenance phase, session lengths are reduced to a half an hour.
+During the maintenance phase, session lengths are generally reduced to a half an hour.
 As a rule, after four sessions with parent and child, another parent interview is held at which the child is not present.
 Both parents are invited to attend.
 This session provides an opportunity to discuss topics relating to the child's stuttering that are preferably not discussed when the child is present.
-There is room for the parent(s) to show the painful emotions they are experiencing, to talk about feelings of guilt or to express the burden of feeling responsible for the child's recovery from stuttering.
+There is also room for the parent(s) to show the painful emotions they are experiencing, to talk about feelings of guilt or to express the burden of feeling responsible for ensuring the stuttering is extinguished.
 Another common topic of discussion is the role of or way in which each parent separately may perform the therapy.
 Parenting issues may also come up, insofar as these have a bearing on the stuttering.
 These sessions with the parents only are scheduled as long as deemed advisable/necessary.